ngl4/formation_journey/AlgoMarathon/README.md

 }
 ```

-I am not entirely sure I fully understand this problem
+I am not entirely sure I fully understand this problem at first.
+After reviewing this [site](https://www.tutorialcup.com/interview/string/next-permutation.htm), I have finally understood the problem.

 Here are some questions you could ask:
 - Is it even possible? (this happens in transforming type of questions, taking in an input and transforming into something, sometimes it is not even possible to transform)